devtron-labs/devtron/docs/reference/glossary.md

 ### Container Registry

-A repository for storing container images.
+It is a collection of repositories that store container images.
 It allows developers to store, share, and manage images used to deploy containers.
 In Devtron, you can add a container registry by going to Global Configurations → Container / OCI Registry.
 Your CI images are pushed to the container registry you configure.
 [Read More...](https://docs.devtron.ai/global-configurations/docker-registries)

 ### Cordoning